-Writing a will in Malaysia is governed by the Wills Act of 1959.
-The Act only applies to non-Muslims.
+It is essential to write a will for so many reasons.
+Writing a will in Malaysia is governed by the Wills Act 1959.
+The act only applies to non-Muslims.

-This article will discuss writing a will under the Wills Act 1959.
+This article will discuss writing a will for non-Muslims under the Wills Act 1959.

-The Wills Act defines a will as “a declaration intended to have legal effect of the intentions of the testator with respect to his property or other matters which he desires to be carried into effect after his death.“
+The Wills Act defines a will as “a declaration intended to have legal effect of the intentions of the testator concerning his property or other matters which they desire to be carried into effect after their death.“

-Your wishes for your estate might not be the same as the Intestate formula.
-If you want your wishes and intentions for your property and children to be executed after your death, it is critical to draw up a valid will.
+Your wishes for your estate might be different from the intestate formula under Section 6 of the act.
+Drawing up a valid will is critical if you want your wishes and intentions for your property and children to be executed after your death.

 The most apparent benefit of drawing up a will is that YOU decide what happens to YOUR assets and children after your death.